pycollada/meshtool/README.markdown

 aren't referenced by any primitives
 * ``--adjust_texcoords`` - Adjusts texture coordinates of triangles so that they are as close to the 0-1 range as possible
+* ``--normalize_indices`` - Goes through all triangle sets, changing all index values to go from 1 to N, replacing sources to be size N

 Mesh Simplification
 -------------------